 Another key aspect of Apple’s design is the simplicity.
 More than being flashy or eye-catching, Apple designed its products to look clean, simple and straightforward.
 Everything from the shape of the phone, to the button design, to the color options to even the fonts used, uses clean and simple lines.
 Plus, the interface when you turn on the device echoes that minimalism, and creates a strong cohesive experience for the user.
 This simplicity is even echoed in the Apple store interior, which uses minimalist counters, shelves, and displays.

 When you take a look at all the Apple products on the market, you realize they haven’t actually invented many new things.
 They take existing products, like mp3 players and tablets, and perfect them.
-This only goes to show that the design team of Apple is working tirelessly to come up with a design that will make things better and easier for users.
 They consistently revolutionize items and turn them from a “nice to have” to “I can’t live without it.”
+We, too, work to perfect every item we make, which is why we put so much heart into quality craftsmanship, and sourcing the best sustainable furniture materials.

 Just like the products it graces its presence on, the Apple logo design is also strong.
 Designed in 1977 by Rob Janoff, the apple with a bite out of it was made to be simple yet distinctive, so it would be remembered.
 The sleek simplicity of the apple, which started in a rainbow stripe design and is now all silver or white, is a big part of why Apple is so pervasive.